Applications, Interviews and Offers

 Should AS and A Level module grades already achieved be included in applications?

 Yes, please provide the AS and A Level module marks that you have already achieved using the facility provided in the UCAS application.
 These provide us with useful information and shortlisting for interview may be delayed if you do not include them.
 However, we will not set requirements on individual module marks as part of our offers.
-If you are unable to add your marks on your UCAS form please email this to us when you have applied.
+If you are unable to add your marks on your UCAS form please email this to us when you have applied, quoting your UCAS number in all your correspondence.

 A Levels taken a year early